dungeon-hub/dungeon-hub-docs/Writerside/topics/Embed-Management.md

 ### Message Link

 The message link is a link to a message in discord, which can be obtained by right-clicking on a message and selecting `Copy Message Link`.
-This link is used to identify the message that should be edited or read from. \
+This link is used to identify the message that should be edited or read from.
-The regex that is used to match the message link is:
 ```regex
 (?x)                             # enable comment mode
 (?i)                             # ignore case